lwcorp/watchparty/README.md

 These actions are all event driven so that the user can change the video, subtitles/captions and margin setting at all times.

 # Notes
-This project can't compete with [the watchparty project](https://github.com/howardchung/watchparty) which has many other features.
+This project can't compete with [this watchparty project](https://github.com/howardchung/watchparty) which has many other features.
 However, the project here also has advanages:
 1. It's new whereas the aforementioned project died more than a year ago.
 1. It supports [Play/Pause when clicking the central video](https://github.com/howardchung/watchparty/issues/509).